 EV chargers come in several types, categorized primarily by their power output and charging speed.
 Understanding these types is crucial for EV owners, as it helps determine the best charging solution for their needs.
 Here are the three main types of EV chargers:

-Level 2 chargers are the most common type for home and public charging stations.
-They operate on a 240-volt AC outlet, similar to those used for large appliances like dryers.
-With a higher power output, Level 2 chargers can add 10-60 miles of range per hour, depending on the vehicle and charger capacity.
-They are suitable for regular home use and for public charging locations where quicker charging is needed.
+Level 2 chargers are the most popular choice for both home and public charging stations.
+They operate on a 240-volt AC outlet, similar to those used for large household appliances like dryers.
+With a significantly higher power output compared to Level 1 chargers, Level 2 chargers can add 10-60 miles of range per hour, depending on the vehicle’s battery capacity and the charger’s specifications.
+This makes them ideal for regular home use, as well as public charging locations where faster charging is essential.

 Also known as Level 3 chargers, DC fast chargers provide the quickest charging option available.
 They use direct current (DC) instead of alternating current (AC) and are capable of delivering a significant amount of power, recharging an EV battery to 80% in as little as 20-30 minutes.
 DC fast chargers are typically found at public charging stations along highways or in urban areas, making them ideal for long-distance travel or quick top-ups.